CDCgov/tostadas/docs/user-guide/profile.md

 It will save the updated submissions as date-stamped batch folders under `--outdir` and within a subdirectory called the basename of your metadata file.

+!!! note
-Note: TOSTADAS uses the `ncbi-spuid` field to match samples in the metadata file and the original submission.xml.
+    TOSTADAS uses the `ncbi-spuid` field to match samples in the metadata file and the original submission.xml.
 The `sample_name` field is not preserved in the submission.xml, so it cannot be used as an identifier for this workflow.

+!!! warning
-Note: Please make sure your updated metadata Excel file has a `biosample_accession` column that contains accurate accession IDs.
+    Please make sure your updated metadata Excel file has a `biosample_accession` column that contains accurate accession IDs.
 TOSTADAS does not check these for accuracy.
-Please make sure they are correct.